-TORONTO — Film and TV star Patricia Arquette joined dozens of actors and writers who gathered Saturday outside the Canadian headquarters of Amazon and Apple to support ongoing labour protests.
+TORONTO — Film and TV star Patricia Arquette joined dozens of actors and writers who rallied outside the Canadian headquarters of Amazon and Apple to support ongoing labour protests.

-Members of Canadian and U.S. performers unions rallied just blocks from marquee venues hosting the Toronto International Film Festival to call for job protections and better compensation.
+Members of Canadian and U.S. performers unions gathered just blocks from marquee venues hosting the Toronto International Film Festival to call for job protections and better compensation.

 Aside from directors and producers, TIFF premieres have been largely devoid of Hollywood A-listers as strike rules prevent unionized actors from promoting projects, although some independent productions have been allowed to court publicity.

-SAG-AFTRA's chief negotiator Duncan Crabtree-Ireland said global support is essential to securing better treatment of actors and writers.
-He called ACTRA one of SAG's "closest sibling unions," along with AFTRA and the British trade union Equity.
+Protesters held picket signs declaring, "Respect the performers," while SAG's chief negotiator Duncan Crabtree-Ireland said global support is essential to secure better treatment of actors and writers.

 Common demands include better pay, guardrails around the use of AI and more transparency from streaming services amid a rapidly evolving entertainment industry.